Texas Woman Sues Abortion Pill Provider and Ex, Alleges He Spiked Her Drink to End Pregnancy

 He allegedly called the pregnancy "this monstrosity of a situation" and said he felt "trapped."

-In the weeks before the incident, the lawsuit claims the two exchanged messages in which he said he "would like to get rid of it" and that "it would be messed up to bring a child into the world without both parents raising them."
-He allegedly called the pregnancy "this monstrosity of a situation" and said he felt "trapped."
+In the weeks leading up to the incident, the lawsuit claims the two exchanged messages in which he said he "would like to get rid of it" and that "it would be messed up to bring a child into the world without both parents raising them."
+He allegedly referred to the pregnancy as "this monstrosity of a situation" and expressed that he felt "trapped."

-The tone of his messages later shifted, with him suggesting "some warm relaxing tea" and a "trust building night," which the woman says was when the alleged poisoning occurred.
+The tone of his messages later shifted, with him suggesting "some warm relaxing tea" and a "trust-building night," which the woman claims was when the alleged poisoning occurred.

 She claims that one night, he dissolved at least ten abortion pills into a cup of hot chocolate, gave it to her, and then left.
 NBC News reports she began bleeding soon after.

-Aid Access did not respond to requests for comment from The Washington Post.
+Aid Access did not respond to requests for Washington Post.